leberKleber/ljcm/ljcm-minimal/README.md

-#RSCM minimal parser
+#LJCM minimal parser
 This module contains:
-- rscm-core
+- ljcm-core
-- rscm-minimal-parser
+- ljcm-minimal-parser

 Can be used as single dependency import